New Italian readers

 The Research Unit for Multilingualism and Cross-Cultural Communication (RUMACCC) was founded in 2001 by the internationally renowned linguist Michael Clyne (1939-2010) when he was professorial fellow in linguistics at The University of Melbourne.

-The unit then disseminates the results of this research, facilitating cooperation between researchers, those who are the subjects of research, and the potential users of that research.
+RUMACCC then disseminates the results of this research, facilitating cooperation between researchers, those who are the subjects of research, and the potential users of that research.
+In particular, the unit conducts regular free workshops for parents raising their children in more than one language, teachers and others interested in bilingual education.
+Check the news section on this page for upcoming workshops.

 RUMACCC is located in the School of Languages and Linguistics at The University of Melbourne.